yetnt/it-notes/hardware/motherboard.md

 -   This is achieved either:
 -   -   **per component** (The CPU operates faster than the system clock)
 -   -   **the whole system** (the system clock is increased)

+Running components faster than intended can cause them to wear out or fail or become unstable.
+Most overclocking techniques come with more power consumed and more heat generated.